fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; You love chocolate. You love coffee. Put them together,…

 This single-origin coffee has a medium-dark roast without bitterness.
 It has chocolate and nutty tones while keeping a bright fruitiness.

-Coffee from Colombia is more than just a product.
+Colombian Coffee is more than just a product.
 It is a national identity.

 For generations, families have tended the land.
-They passed along the knowledge of how to coax the best tasting coffee from the high slopes of the Andes.
+They passed along the knowledge of how to coax the best tasting Colombian Coffee from the high slopes of the Andes.

 This national identity has a face.
 His name is Juan Valdez, a fictional coffee farmer.
 The Colombian Coffee Growers Federation created this character in 1959.

-So why is this South American coffee so good?
+So why is this South American Colombian coffee so good?

 In part, it’s due to its geography.
 Colombia has a coastline on both the Atlantic and Pacific oceans.
 But in the middle, the Andes mountains soar to over 16,000 feet.

-A large area of the slopes is in the sweet spot for growing Arabica coffee.
+A large area of the slopes is in the sweet spot for growing Arabica beans.
 That’s between 1,800- and 6,300-feet elevation.

 Temperature is important as well.
 The plants cannot tolerate frost.
 Colombia is tropical, so frost is not an issue.